Massachusetts law about freedom of information and public records

 Internal affairs and personnel records, SPR bulletin 3-04

 Documents in an internal affairs investigation record are different from ordinary evaluation or discipline determinations.
-They are not typically not exempt from public records law as personnel information.
+They are not typically exempt from public records law as personnel information.

 Other Public Records